United Rugby Championship: Regional Shields

+From the 2021–2022 season, a trophy will be awarded to each team that finishes top of its regional 'pool' (with Scottish and Italian teams sharing a trophy). the Irish Shield, Welsh Shield, South African Shield and Scottish-Italian Shield respectively.
+Prior to 2023, all matches counted, since then only matches with shield rivals are counted.

 Celtic Cup

-The Celtic Cup was a short-lived single elimination knock-out competition, held alongside the Celtic League.
+The Celtic Cup was a short-lived single elimination knock-out competition, held alongside the League.
+It was cancelled after the Welsh teams left to join the Anglo-Welsh Cup.

 Rainbow Cup

 The Pro14 Rainbow Cup was a one-off 'transitional' or 'Spring Season' tournament created to facilitate the integration of the four South African sides into the United Rugby Championship. ahead of the 2021–22 season.
-For the first time, an Italian team and a South African team reached the final of an official Celtic League/Pro Rugby competition, with Benetton Treviso winning Italy's first-ever trophy at Pro Rugby level.
+Heavily truncated from its already short format by coronovirus regulations, for the first time, an Italian team and a South African team reached the final of an official Celtic League/Pro Rugby competition, with Benetton Treviso beating Bulls for Italy's first-ever trophy at Pro Rugby level.